stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/integrationconfig.md

 [Vault](https://www.vaultproject.io/) is used to secure, store and tightly control access to tokens, passwords, certificates, and encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.

-If Bill (the cluster admin) has Vault configured in his cluster, then he can take benefit from Tenant Operator's integration with Vault.
+If Bill (the cluster admin) has Vault configured in his cluster, then he can take benefit from MTO's integration with Vault.

-Tenant Operator automatically creates Vault secret paths for tenants, where tenant members can securely save their secrets.
+MTO automatically creates Vault secret paths for tenants, where tenant members can securely save their secrets.
 It also authorizes tenant members to access these secrets via OIDC.

-Bill would first have to integrate Vault with Tenant Operator by adding the details in IntegrationConfig.
-For more [details](../integration-config.html#vault)
+Bill would first have to integrate Vault with MTO by adding the details in IntegrationConfig.
+For more [details](./../integration-config.html#vault)

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1